______ PPC STATISTICS

 Using a search marketing agency, like Reboot Online, can be an effective way to establish your brand as a thought leader, connect with industry-specific influencers, and grow your following for greater brand awareness and coverage.

-Revenue contributions and average return on ad spend (ROAS)
+Revenue contributions and average return on ad spend (RoAS)

 Facebook leads the way for average revenue contributions from social media advertising, with almost a third (32.37%) of its revenue coming from paid ads.
 This is followed closely by YouTube (28.19%), yet drops off to around a ninth (11.47%) of LinkedIn’s annual revenue.